Orientia tsutsugamushi: Epidemiology

 The World Health Organization in 1999 stated that:

 Scrub typhus is historically endemic to the Asia-Pacific region, covering the Russian Far East and Korea in the north, to northern Australia in the south, and Afghanistan in the west, including islands of the western Pacific Oceans such as Japan, Taiwan, Philippines, Papua New Guinea, Indonesia, Sri Lanka, and the Indian Subcontinent.
-This geographic region is popularly called the Tsutsugamushi Triangle as shown in Figure 6.
+This geographic region is popularly called the Tsutsugamushi Triangle.
 However, it has spread to Africa, Europe and South America.
 One billion people are estimated to be at risk of infection at any moment and an average of one million cases occur every year in the Tsutsugamushi Triangle.
 The burden of scrub typhus in rural areas of Asia is huge, accounting for up to 20% of febrile sickness in hospital, and seroprevalence (positive infection on blood test) over 50% of the population.
 More than one-fifth of the population carry the bacterial antibodies, i.e. they had been infected, in endemic areas.
 South Korea has the highest level incidence (with its highest of 59.7 infections out of 100,000 people in 2013), followed by Japan, Thailand, and China at top of the list.
 The age group of 60–69 years is at highest risk of infection.
 Higher infection (57.3%) is seen in females compared to males (42.7%).
 Farmers are most vulnerable, accounting for 70% of the cases in China.
 The disease is more prevalent in rural areas, but there is a rapid increase in urban areas.
 For example, in Korea, the annual incidence increased 21-fold between 2003 and 2013 in metropolitan areas.

 Diagnosis

-Symptom
+Symptoms

 The main symptom of O. tsutsugamushi infection is high (febrile) fever; however, the symptom is similar to other vector-borne tropical diseases such as malaria, leptospirosis, typhoid, murine typhus, chikungunya, and dengue fever.
 This makes precise clinical diagnosis difficult, which often leads to misdiagnosis.
 The initial indications are fever with chills, associated with headache, muscle pain (myalgia), sweating and vomiting.
 The appearance of symptoms (the incubation period) takes between 6 and 21 days.
 A simple visual diagnosis is the presence of an inflamed scar-like scab called eschar, which is regarded as "the most useful diagnostic clue in patients with acute febrile illness".
-Eschar is formed on the skin where an infected mite bit, usually seen in the armpit, groin or any abdominal area (Figure 7).
+Eschar is formed on the skin where an infected mite bit, usually seen in the armpit, groin or any abdominal area.
 In rare cases, it can be seen on the cheek, ear lobe and dorsum of the feet.
 But, the problem is that eschar is not always present; at the highest record, only 55% of scrub typhus patients had eschar during an outbreak in south India.
 Also, eschar is not specific to scrub typhus, occurring in other rickettsial diseases such as Rocky Mountain spotted fever, Brazilian spotted fever, and Indian tick typhus.
 Using DNA analysis by advanced polymerase chain reaction, different rickettsial infections can be identified from eschars.